-All of my life I have been the type of person who liked things to be familiar and comfortable and was afraid of change.
+All of my life I have been the type of person who liked things to be familiar and comfortable.
+I was afraid of change.
 Even though I should of been use to it with how much my family moved growing up, I still never was a fan of new and different challenges.

 I was born and raised in Arizona and never once did it cross my mind that there was even a possibility that I wouldn’t live in this state for the rest of my life.
 I had an amazing childhood.
 I am the second oldest in my family and have four siblings, 2 brothers and 2 sisters.
 Having such a big family definitely kept things in my life busy and interesting.
 I started playing soccer at a very young age and I couldn’t tell you a time I don’t remember being on a team.
 My family was very supportive and dedicated a lot of time and money into my soccer career.
 I played travel soccer for 10 years and learned a lot about myself.
 I found out I had a natural talent for this sport and I fell absolutely in love with it.
 I created relationships with teammates and coaches that really left an impact on my life.
 Playing soccer led me to finding some of my best friends and I created some of the best memories.
 We were able to travel not only the country together but the world.
 I was very blessed and grateful for the opportunity I had playing soccer and growing up in this beautiful state.